BitnetMoney/bitnet-desktop-node/README.md

-# bitnet-desktop-node
+# Bitnet Desktop Node

-Bitnet's Desktop Node facilitates the setup and maintenance of blockchain nodes on desktop computers for technical and non-technical users.
+More information and contributions will be uploaded soon.